Hildegard of Bingen: Monastic life

 Upon Jutta's death in 1136, Hildegard was unanimously elected as magistra of the community by her fellow nuns.
 Abbot Kuno of Disibodenberg asked Hildegard to be prioress, which would be under his authority.
 Hildegard, wanting more independence for herself and her nuns, asked Abbot Kuno to allow them to move to Rupertsberg.
 This was to be a move toward poverty, from a stone complex that was well established to a temporary dwelling place.
 When the abbot declined Hildegard's proposition, Hildegard went over his head and received the approval of Archbishop Henry I of Mainz.
 Abbot Kuno did not relent, however, until Hildegard was stricken by an illness that rendered her paralyzed and unable to move from her bed, an event that she attributed to God's unhappiness at her not following his orders to move her nuns to Rupertsberg.
 It was only when the Abbot himself could not move Hildegard that he decided to grant the nuns their own monastery.
 Hildegard and approximately 20 nuns thus moved to the St. Rupertsberg monastery in 1150, where Volmar served as provost, as well as Hildegard's confessor and scribe.
 In 1165, Hildegard founded a second monastery for her nuns at Eibingen.

-Before Hildegard's death in 1179, a problem arose with the clergy of Mainz: a man buried in Rupertsberg had died after excommunication from the Catholic Church.
+Before Hildegard died in 1179, a problem arose with the clergy of Mainz: a man buried in Rupertsberg had died after being excommunicated by the Catholic Church.
 Therefore, the clergy wanted to remove his body from the sacred ground.
-Hildegard did not accept this idea, replying that it was a sin and that the man had been reconciled to the church at the time of his death.
+Hildegard rejected this idea, saying it was a sin and that the man had been reconciled to the church at the time of his death.

 Friendship with Richardis von Stade

 While completing Scivias, Hildegard found a close friend and personal assistant in Richardis von Stade, a fellow nun.
 In 1151, Richardis was elected abbess of a distant convent, much to Hildegard's displeasure.
-In a series of letters to multiple church officials (the Pope included), Richardis' family, and even Richardis herself, Hildegard pleaded for her companion to be allowed to stay with her.
+In a series of letters to multiple church officials (including the Pope), Richardis' family, and even Richardis herself, Hildegard pleaded for her companion to be allowed to stay with her.
 Hildegard remained adamant that it was "not God's will" for Richardis and her to be separated.

 Despite Hildegard's efforts, Richardis was eventually moved.
 A year later, Richardis' brother sent Hildegard a letter notifying her that Richardis had died, and had met "a good Christian end".
 In response to this, Hildegard grieved the death of her friend, and assured her brother that she was confident in Richardis' salvation, and that she cherished Richardis with "divine love".